 Kate, Keeping an Eye

-Kate gazed down towards the bed from her frame.
+Kate gazed down towards the bed, from her framed portrait.
 I'm sure she was probably saying, "You don't truly believe I slept in this room do you?
 I would have demanded a bathtub and so should you."

 Yep, we gave up the corner room with the bathtub and got the Kate Room, with funniest little bathroom.
 I tried to take a photo of the oddly shaped shower, but it was not possible.

 I had to run down to tell Leroy the room was just fine.
-Then, I asked Leroy if I could take a photo of his awesome bollo tie.
-First he said no. Then he laughed, when he saw I'd fallen for his humor.
+Then, I asked Leroy if I could take a photo of his awesome bolo tie.
+He quickly answered, "No." Then he laughed, when he saw I'd fallen for his humor.

 It's difficult to tell from this photo, but Leroy (who insisted I say his name with a French pronunciation) was a very funny, talkative guy.
 Don and I chatted with him numerous times during our 1 night stay.
 Leroy was a big part of what made our stay so memorable!